 "Grand juries serve both an investigatory function and a screening function.
 In their investigatory function grand juries actively gather evidence, by summoning witnesses and compelling production of tangible evidence, in order to determine whether there are grounds for charging someone with a crime.
-The investigatory powers of the grand jury are very broad...the grand jury defines its own inquiry, and can initiate an investigation on mere suspicion that the law is being violated...Today investigatory grand juries virtually always act in cooperation with the prosecutor, who convenes the grand jury for that purpose...In the performance of its screening function, the grand jury hears the evidence presented by the prosecutor, and then decides, usually upon a recommendation from the prosecutor, whether to return an indictment charging the commission of a crime."
+The investigatory powers of the grand jury are very broad...the grand jury defines its own inquiry, and can initiate an investigatory grand juries virtually always act in cooperation with the prosecutor, who convenes the grand jury for that purpose...In the performance of its screening function, the grand jury hears the evidence presented by the prosecutor, and then decides, usually upon a recommendation from the prosecutor, whether to return an indictment charging the commission of a crime."